Access4all/adg/pages/knowledge/screen-readers/so-buggy/README.md

 In addition to this, the code quality of website content often is bad:

 - Sometimes, required content is partially missing: for example an image with no alternative text.
-- Or semantical information is missing: for example a button is only marked up as plain text (instead of as a proper `<button>` element).
+- Or semantical information is missing: for example a button is only marked up as `<span>` element (instead of as a proper `<button>`).

 This breaks the message even more.

 Aware of such problems (and because they want to be duteous and faithful messengers), some screen readers try to "fix" broken messages by collecting additional information through precarious ways, for example by looking for information directly in the browser's DOM.
-JAWS, as a rather extreme example, even installs its own graphic driver into the system, intercepting graphical information and applying optical character recognition (OCR) to it.
+JAWS, as a rather extreme example, even used to install its own graphic driver into the system, intercepting graphical information and applying optical character recognition (OCR) to it.

-Still, a broken message is highly prone to remain broken.
+Still, a broken message is highly prone to remain being broken.
 And this makes clear why the same website with the same screen reader may work well in one browser (maybe Firefox), while failing completely in another one (maybe Edge): the messenger is the same, but the message quality may vary a lot.

 So please, do not kill the messenger - instead, follow this guide and provide high quality messages!

 ### Reasons for bugs

-Screen readers sadly seem to be very prone to regressions, meaning that a feature which worked well in an earlier combination of browser and screen reader versions, does not work anymore in subsequent versions.
+Screen readers sadly seem to be very prone to regressions, meaning that a feature which worked well in an earlier combination of browser and screen reader versions does not work anymore in subsequent versions.
 For example, the fact that a specific accessibility feature worked well in the combination of NVDA 2018.1 and Firefox 58 is no guarantee that it will still work in NVDA 2018.2 with Firefox 58 (or NVDA 2018.1 and Firefox 59).

 Let's look at a hypothetical example.
 Let's say that for an ARIA tablist implementation, the browser does not provide the necessary information about which tab currently is active to the accessibility API: